earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 )
 ~~~

 The first thing the code does is load an [HTTP Repository Rule](https://bazel.build/rules/lib/repo/http) (`http_archive`).
 Again, Bazel needs some way to fetch the necessary dependency files, hence the addition of the `rules_jvm_external` extension.
 It enables Bazel to retrieve the right libraries from the right sources.

 > I recommend that you use [the latest version](https://registry.bazel.build/modules/rules_jvm_external) of the extension.
-At the time of writing, that’s version 5.1.
+At the time of writing, that's version 5.1.

 You may notice that the code fetches the `bazel_skylib` library, too.
 The latest versions of the `rule_jvm_external` extension depend on it, so the build would fail without its inclusion.

 Now that you've added the `rules_jvm_external` extension, you have to tell it what to do.
 Add the following code to your `WORKSPACE`  file:

 ~~~{ caption="WORKSPACE"}
 load("@rules_jvm_external//:defs.bzl", "maven_install")